mebsic/Hycopy/README.md

 ## Preview

-To try out this project, connect to `mc.hycopy.net` using Minecraft Java Edition (version 1.8)
+To try out this project, connect to `mc.hycopy.net` using Minecraft Java Edition.

 ## Project Structure